Stories from my work…

 To establish a baseline against which to evaluate forthcoming learning platforms, I conducted a SUS survey of AEP’s existing Learning Management System.
 Gathering responses from over 100 participants, I was able to produce a quantitative measure of the system’s perceived usability (it was about average with a score of 69/100).
 I asked additional questions so the data could be broken out according to how recently the participants had accessed the system and the conditions under which they tended to access it, which produced deeper insights.
 At the end of my survey I included an open-ended comment section, to which a surprising number of participants gave similar answers, thus providing our team with further direction in our evaluation of various Learning Management Systems.

-Thinking outside the Change Management box
+Thinking outside the Change Management box (UX for change management)

 In late 2018 I realized that UX can be thought of as a Change Management discipline: when do we consider the user experience of systems?
 When new systems are being developed, or when already-in-use systems are being modified or when we have plans to modify them.
 In other words, when technology changes.
 Improvements to usability can make changes go more smoothly, but I observed that even with great UX research and design practices in place, new technology roll-outs still often result in failure: either a good technology is rejected, or a bad technology is adopted with negative outcomes.